yasinsutoglu/Digital-Clock-App/Readme.md

-<h1 align="center">Weather App</h1>
+<h1 align="center">Digital-Clock App</h1>

 <h3>Overview</h3>
-👨‍💻 In this project I mastered API and DOM skills.
-I used mainly HTML, CSS and JS (DOM Manipulation), FetchAPI.
+👨‍💻 In this project I mastered DOM skills.
+I used mainly HTML, CSS and JS (DOM Manipulation).
 You can see visual demo of the website below.
 The objective is to build out this real-like webpage and make it looking as professional as possible..
 <hr>

 ## ✨ Demo